DeadlySquad13/Programming_dotfiles.bootstrap/README.md

 `oh_my_posh` can be used in many terminals, therefore it is placed in a separate role and has the same tag as `powershell` role - `powershell`.
 So when you try to install any compatible shell, it will be installed alongside.

+If the role is a direct dependency of another roles, then use meta `dependencies`.